-[For determining CWp for channel ci, any PSSCH that fully or partially overlaps with channel ci, is used in the procedures described in clause 4.5.4.]
+For determining CWp for channel ci, any SL transmission that fully or partially overlaps with channel ci, is used in the procedures described in clause 4.5.4.

 Option 4: Samsung

 [For determining CWp for channel ci, any PSSCH that fully or partially overlaps with channel ci, is used in the procedures described in clause 4.5.4.]